 - Single-display mode: If you have only one active display, this is the default setting.
-You can also specify this setting if you have problems with the multidevice modes. - nView Clone/Span Mode: This is the default setting when your nView display mode is set to nView Clone mode or one of the nView Span modes.
-If multiple NVIDIA-GPU based graphics cards in your system are in use with active displays, this setting is replaced by one of the "multi-display" modes described below. - Multi-display compatibility mode: This mode is available if you have two or more active display devices when running in nView Dualview display mode or if you are using different classes of NVIDIA GPU-based cards. - Note: When this mode is in effect, OpenGL renders in "compatibility" mode for all displays.
-In this mode, when different classes of GPUs are in use, the lowest common feature set of all active GPUs is exposed to OpenGL applications.
-The OpenGL rendering performance is slightly slower than in Single-Display mode. - Multi-display performance mode: This mode is available if you have two or more active display devices when running in nView Dualview mode or if you are using different classes of NVIDIA GPU-based cards.
+You can also specify this setting if you have problems with the multi-device modes. - nView Clone/Span mode is the default setting when your nView display mode is set to nView Clone mode or one of the nView Span modes.
+If multiple NVIDIA-GPU based graphics cards in your system are in use with active displays, this setting is replaced by one of the "multi-display" modes described below.